 Here is the practical version of what goes wrong with advisors at pre-product stage.

 I have seen this pattern many times.
-The GigEasy team had clear senior technical leadership from day one, which is part of why we shipped a working fintech MVP in three weeks.
-At Cuez, inherited performance problems that traced back to early architectural decisions — a 3-second API that had to be brought down to 300ms through intensive optimization work — showed what happens when those early choices go unchecked.
-You can read the full account at Cuez: API optimization from 3s to 300ms.
+The GigEasy team had clear senior technical leadership from day one, which is part of why I shipped a working fintech MVP in three weeks.
+At Cuez, I inherited performance problems that traced back to early architectural decisions: a 3-second API that had to come down to 300ms — a 10x speedup — through real optimization work.
+The full account lives at Cuez: API optimization from 3s to 300ms.

 The cost comparison: advisor vs fractional CTO